Mesothelioma Settlements

 Average Mesothelioma Settlement Amounts

-The average mesothelioma settlement is $1 million to $1.4 million, according to Mealey’s® asbestos litigation report.
+A mesothelioma settlement is typically worth between $1 - $1.4 million, according to Mealey’s® Litigation Report: Asbestos.

 Factors Affecting Mesothelioma Settlement Amounts